ayazhankadessova/Java_Practice/Day 1/README.md

 Source: Wikipedia

-Task

-Given an integer, , perform the following conditional actions:
+#### Given an integer, , perform the following conditional actions:

-If  is odd, print Weird
+1. If  is odd, print Weird

-If  is even and in the inclusive range of  to , print Not Weird
+2. If  is even and in the inclusive range of  to , print Not Weird

-If  is even and in the inclusive range of  to , print Weird
+3. If  is even and in the inclusive range of  to , print Weird

-If  is even and greater than , print Not Weird
+4. If  is even and greater than , print Not Weird

-Complete the stub code provided in your editor to print whether or not  is weird.

-Input Format
+#### Input Format

 A single line containing a positive integer, N.

 Constraints: 1 <= N <= 100

-Output Format
+#### Output Format

 Print Weird if the number is weird; otherwise, print Not Weird.